martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ### Show plugins on home
 If you want to display measured data from the extension (wind, temperature, level ...) on the home page, check the box.
 If we don't want to show data from the extension, we uncheck it.
 * Please note that it is necessary to have the extension enabled and properly set in order for the data to be displayed correctly.

+### Show sensors on home
+If you want to display measured data from the sensors on the home page, check the box.
+If we don't want to show data from the sensors, we uncheck it.
+* Please note that it is necessary to have the sensors enabled and properly set in order for the data to be displayed correctly.

 ### Select Language
 The language option can change the language used in the web interface.